egig/egig.github.io/_posts/2019-06-24-move-solr-core-to-another-server.md

 And then I learn about Solr Index [Replication, Backup and Restore](https://lucene.apache.org/solr/guide/6_6/making-and-restoring-backups.html).

 I use Solr v6.6.0.
 It's farly easy, expescially I only install standalone mode.

-So all I need is execute this request in browser.
+First, we need to copy the Core configuration directory, usually called `conf` to new solr core.
+This is important because we need same data type and structure for the new server.
+Then all I need is execute this request in browser.

 ```
 GET http://localhost:8983/solr/collection-name/replication?command=backup&wt=json